Best TV offers in the Amazon Spring Deal Days sale 2024

 Amazon Fire TV 50in omni QLED series 4K smart TV: Was £649.99, now £439.99, Amazon.co.uk

-With £210 off, the 50in version of Amazon’s smart TV is cheaper than ever ahead of the Spring Deal Days sale.
+With £210 off, the 50in version of Amazon’s smart TV is cheaper than ever in the Spring Deal Days sale.
 The omni is the best TV in the Amazon range, with a clear and crisp 4K screen enhanced by the rich and contrasting QLED display tech.

 Looking for a really big television?
 Here’s a saving on the 2022 version of the 75in Q80B.
 This 4K set features smooth 120Hz frame rates, anti-glare and wide-angle viewing, making it a good choice for naturally bright living rooms.
 The pair of HDMI 2.1 ports lets you get the best picture quality from your Xbox series X and PlayStation 5 consoles, while the QLED tech allows for per-pixel lighting, giving the screen excellent contrast and fine detail.